-Noel Hacegaba, deputy executive director of the Port of Long Beach, said expanding the ports’ operating hours will not impact the supply chain disruptions given the continued shortage of truck drivers, chassis equipment, and warehouse operations and space.
+Noel Hacegaba, deputy executive director of the Port of Long Beach, said expanding the ports’ operating hours won’t impact the supply chain disruptions given the continued shortage of truck drivers, chassis equipment, and warehouse operations and space.

-Hacegaba showed optimism that expanding port hours of operation will encourage the rest of the supply chain to step up their efforts.
+Hacegaba showed optimism that expanding port hours of operation will encourage the rest of the supply chain to step up its efforts.

 “If we had the warehouse capacity, if we had enough truck drivers, enough trucks, enough chassis, to pull those containers, we wouldn’t have the 60 ships which are effectively serving as warehouses on the water.
 I mean, that’s what they’re doing.
 They’re storing these containers,” Hacegaba said.

-Other experts are more pessimistic about the about the impact of Biden’s announcement, saying it will require a lot more than just the ports to solve the backlog.
+Other experts are more pessimistic about the impact of Biden’s announcement, saying it will require a lot more than just the ports to solve the backlog.

 “I think the Biden Administration looked at the low-hanging fruit [and finally took action],” said Sal Mercogliano, a professor of maritime industry policy at the U.S. Merchant Marine Academy out of New York.
 “The move is better late than never … [but] should have been addressed sooner than this.”

-Mercogliano said addressing one end of the supply chain does not solve the problem.
+Mercogliano said addressing one end of the supply chain doesn’t solve the problem.